 Transition to Outdoors

 This was where I hit a wall.
 I lost quite a few of my seedlings when I moved them outside, contrary to all the advice I found on the web.
 I dutifully moved them to planters, watered them, put them in the sun.
 I know that some plants like sun and others shade, but for me, even the reputedly sun-loving plants got fried when I put them outside.
 Their leaves turned white and fell off within days.
 The stronger ones grew back new leaves in time, but it was frustrating and a little sad to see so many of my seedlings die.
 I was able to save some by transitioning them from indoors to a shade area rather than full sun. (left hand picture) The ones that were put directly in partial sun, and never in full sun, did fine. (right had picture).
 This was true of all the fruiting plants: tomatoes, peppers, and cucumbers.
-My working theory is that seedlings started indoors may endure the sun less easily than those started outdoors.

 And just for your entertainment, here is a photo I call “The Triumph of Hope over Experience.”
 Maybe someday that tomato seedling, which got fried in the sun and then grew back, will need that cage!

-In sum, I did quite well with the herbs like basil in full sun, and leafy greens like cilantro and arugula, in the partial shade.
+In sum, I did quite well with the herbs like basil in full or partial sun, and leafy greens like cilantro and arugula, in the partial shade.
 My tomatoes, cucumbers and peppers still seem to be alive, and I am looking forward to some fruit.

 So, as it turns out, I am actually pretty bad with plants, but I was able to improve to, perhaps, not-so-bad.